amirahnasihah/backend-development/01-es6-review-intro/README.md

 **Task 2**: Write an asynchronous function called “getRandomCatFact” which queries to the “https://meowfacts.herokuapp.com/" and then display the fun fact returned in the response in the console.
 (70 points)

 **JS FACT**

-Sending my warmest Eid Mubarak wishes to everyone in my network!
-May this day bring you closer to your goals and aspirations, and may you find success in all your endeavors.
-Have a blessed Eid!